Treating Inflammation Naturally With Nutraceuticals

 - Finely grate the zest of the lime into a bowl, then squeeze in the juice and stir in the honey, mustard and a good pinch of salt.

-- Pour the mixture over the salmon and grill, without turning, for 5-6 minutes until it’s golden on top and cooked through (check the centre with a fork).
+- Next, pour the mixture over the salmon and grill, without turning, for 5-6 minutes until it’s golden on top and cooked through (check the centre with a fork).

 - While that is happening, tip the beans into a saucepan and add the butter, crème fraîche, garlic and plenty of salt and pepper.

-- Turn the heat on to moderate and coarsely mash everything together with a masher until hot and bubbling.
+- Next, turn the heat on to moderate and coarsely mash everything together with a masher until hot and bubbling.

-- Tip in the spinach and stir into the mash until it’s hot and just wilted.
+- Finally, tip in the spinach and stir into the mash until it’s hot and just wilted.

 Serve the salmon on the mash, drizzled with the cooking juices.